Rouen A Table 3 Walid Medja Rouen Tourism 108

 Saturday 10 October, Halle aux Toiles

-The Fauchon School, a benchmark for excellence in the world of gastronomy, is hosting a major pastry-making class followed by a savoury cooking class beneath the impressive high ceilings of the Halle aux Toiles’ unique main hall, followed by a convivial get-together featuring a tasting session.
+The Fauchon School, a benchmark of excellence in the world of gastronomy, is hosting a major pastry-making class followed by a savoury cooking class beneath the impressively high ceilings of the Halle aux Toiles’ unique main hall, followed by a convivial get-together featuring a tasting session.

 • A pastry-making class